narerit/Picasso_Manage_Caching_Request/README.md

 # Picasso_Manage_Caching_Request
 Example of how to manage caching and request images content on Android.
-Minimize usage of data and improve user experience with image placeholder while loading image and error handling when loading fails
+- Improving user experiences with image placeholder while loading image and error handling when loading fails.
+- Managing Requests while user scrolling screen to minimize request unnecessary data.